The Complete Guide to Importing Pet Food to the U.S.

 • Manufacturer’s name and address

-• Proper listing of ingredients
+• Listing of ingredients

 How Should Organic Pet Food Be Labeled?

-The term “organic” is used widely today, but as officially defined by AAFCO, organic animal feed meets the production and handling requirements of the U.S. Department of Agriculture’s (USDA) National Organic Program (NOP).
-According to the NOP website, “organic” products are: “produced through approved methods that integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance and conserve biodiversity.
+According to the NOP website, these products are “produced through approved methods that integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance and conserve biodiversity.
 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.”

 As for labeling multi-ingredient products, the following must hold true: